ALABAMA NOTARY PUBLICS

 as a Notary Public for a specific county.

-HOW LONG DOES A COMMISSION FOR A NOTARY LAST?
+HOW LONG DOES A COMMISSION FOR A NOTARY PUBLIC LAST?

-Each notary public can hold office for a period of 4 years,
+A Notary Public shall hold office for a period of 4 years from

 MUST A NOTARY PUBLIC BE BONDED?

-Alabama and conditioned to faithfully perform the duties of
+Alabama and conditioned to faithfully discharge the duties of

 IS A NOTARY REQUIRED TO HAVE A SEAL?

 Yes.
 For the authentication of their official acts, each Notary

 Public shall provide a seal of office, which shall present, by

 its impression or stamp, the name, office, and the state for